 Business litigation, also known as commercial litigation, involves every type of dispute that can arise in a business context.
 A few of the many possible disputes we can handle include:

-- Breach of fiduciary duty.
-These claims can involve issues such as self-dealing, conflict of interest, failure to provide proper accounting, or failure to disclose material facts.
+These claims can involve issues such as self-dealing, conflict of interest, failure to provide proper accounting or failure to disclose material facts.

 A Proactive Approach to Business Litigation Is Essential